DunniAdenuga/learning-w-LLMs/backend/INFO.md

 ```

 ## Notes
+- **To terminate the Server use CTRL^C on the terminal
 - **The message will also show up directly on the terminal of your IDE.** Any errors will also show up there.
 - **All corresponding errors have a specific code given by OpenAI.**